sxcdennis/Network/OSI.md

 # Application

 The application layer is the interface that people use to interact with sending and receiving data.
-This could be games, email, online, file transfer etc.
+This could be email, online, file transfer etc.

 # Presentation

 The presentation layer translates how the data will be formatted.
 Example: jpeg, pdf, png etc..

 # session